Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 Observations:

 - The 1k type poses a unique to challenge to sort implementations.
-The most expensive part is, not the control structure like it is for integers, or the comparison as for strings, but rather the act of making copies of the value.
+The most expensive part is not the control structure like it is for integers, or the comparison as for strings, but rather the act of making copies of the value.
 Copying the values is a crucial part of swapping elements for any comparison based sort implementation.
-- The spikes caused by algorithmic differences, are similarly intense to the results for string.
+- The spikes caused by algorithmic differences are similarly intense to the results for string.
-- random_p5 sees large improvements caused by the minimal move optimized partition implementation, and overall fewer comparisons required, because of the changes to already sorted detection.
+- random_p5 sees large improvements, caused by the minimal move optimized partition implementation and overall fewer comparisons required, because of the changes to already sorted detection.
 - random_s95 see a large improvement for N > 400 and < 2e4, with a roughly flat ~2.2x improvement.
 For N > 2e4 the throughput keeps rising to ~2.8x.
 This can be explained by std_unstable waisting main memory bandwidth scanning and insertion sorting 95% of the input 5 times in a row, without yet realizing that doing so is futile.

 ##### f128

 The f128 type simulates a type that is relatively cheap to copy at 16 bytes.
-Performs no heap access, but performs a relatively expensive math function as part of each comparison.
+It performs no heap access, but performs a relatively expensive math function as part of each comparison.

 ```rust
 // 16 byte stack value, with more expensive comparison.